canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-contract.md

 2. We set up a sandboxed JavaScript VM, inside a WebAssembly environment, to execute each action.
 3. We launched a REST API for accepting new actions, and accessing the application's routes.
 4. Because we didn’t provide any peers, the application just executes locally without syncing to any other nodes.

+Next, we're going to create a Front End that using Canvas hooks that can read from this contract.